 Unusual Feces

-Any sign that something is amiss with a turtle's feces can be a sign they need critical medical care.
+Any sign that something is amiss with a turtle's feces can indicate they need critical medical care.
 Some signs you should monitor closely for are diarrhea, bloody stool, and the presence of parasites.
 A parasitic infection can lead to severe organ damage and failure if not treated immediately.

 Blood in a turtle's droppings could indicate the presence of bladder stones, a common problem in turtles.
 Your turtle may also show blood in their stool, or no feces at all, if they have an obstruction or blockage in their digestive tract.
 If an obstruction is present, surgery will most likely be necessary to remove it and prevent your turtle from dying.